-Given sets , iff there exists an open set such that but .
+Given sets , then iff there exists an open set such that but .
 Then is regular iff, given any open set , is the union of all of the open sets that are well inside .

 This definition is suitable for locales.
 As the definition of a Hausdroff locale is rather more complicated, one often speaks of compact regular locales where classically one would have spoken of compact Hausdorff spaces.
 (The theorem that compact regular spaces and compact Hausdorff spaces are the same works also for locales, and every locale is , so compact regular locales and compact Hausdorff locales are the same.)

 The condition that a space be regular is related to the regular open sets in , that is those open sets such that is the interior of its own closure.
 (In the Heyting algebra of open subsets of , this means precisely that is its own double negation; this immediately generalises the concept to locales.)
 Basically, we start with a neighbourhood of and reduce that to a closed neighbourhood of ; then is a regular open set.